sevarac/deepnetts-communityedition/README.md

 # deepnetts-communityedition
 Deep Netts Engine Community Edition

-To be able to use it add the following Maven dependencies and Snapshot repository to your pom.xml file
+To be able to use it add the following Maven dependency to your pom.xml file

         <dependency>
             <groupId>com.deepnetts</groupId>
-            <artifactId>deepnetts-core-ce</artifactId>
+            <artifactId>deepnetts-core</artifactId>
             <version>1.12</version>
-            <type>jar</type>
         </dependency>

 Learn more about Deep Netts Community adition at https://www.deepnetts.com/blog/deep-netts-community-edition